Application, Fees & Funding

 Department of Health Social Work Bursary

 Full-time home (UK) students studying BSc (Hons) Social Work may be entitled to a non-repayable bursary from the NHS Business Services Authority (NHS BSA) in their second and third years of study.
-The rate for 2013/14 is £4,575 per year for full-time students and £2,287.50 per year for part-time students, and this is paid in three termly instalments.
+The rate for 2015/16 is £4,862.50 per year for full-time students.
+This is paid in three termly instalments.
 This bursary is not income-assessed.

 For more information please check the NHS Business Services Authority website.